 Drawing on our behaviour change and mHealth experience, we created a series of articles, SMS messages, voice scripts, and images designed to help non-profit organisations to communicate with the communities they care for.

-Thrive were delighted to partner with WaterAid for this project, who used the content library to help deliver vital messaging to individuals who may not have been reached by government-led coronavirus communications.
+Thrive was delighted to partner with WaterAid, who used the Content Library to help deliver vital messaging to individuals who may not have been reached by government-led coronavirus communications.

 We spoke to Fiona Callister, Global Head of Media at WaterAid, to gain an insight into the impact of the Covid-19 Content Library and the experience of working with Thrive.

 Could you describe what motivated you to engage Thrive’s services initially?

 We were really pleased with the working relationship we were quickly able to establish with Thrive.
 Their response to any questions or amends was always prompt, and they were quick to act on any feedback we had.
 In the end, they delivered a product that really felt right.

 What type of goals were you hoping to achieve with the Covid-19 content?

 There were two main objectives for WaterAid.
 The first objective was to ensure we reached as many people as possible in the countries in which we operate.
 In particular, we were looking to reach individuals who may not have been exposed to government–led communications.
 We were looking to reach these people with messaging that was likely to resonate with them, to bring about the type of behavioural change that would help to prevent the spread of Covid-19.